solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Java

-This section describes tools to interact with Azure Database for PostgreSQL Flexible Server Flexible Server through Java.
+This section describes tools to interact with Azure Database for PostgreSQL Flexible Server through Java.

 #### Connect and query

-Refer to the [Quickstart: Use Java and JDBC with Azure Database for PostgreSQL]
+Refer to the [Quickstart: Use Java and JDBC with Azure Database for PostgreSQL Flexible Server]

 #### Application connectors

 *PostgreSQL Connector/J* is a JDBC-compatible API that natively implements the PostgreSQL protocol in Java, rather than utilizing client libraries.
 The Connect and Query sample does not directly utilize *PostgreSQL Connector/J*, but Microsoft provides a sample that uses this technology.

 Developers use persistence frameworks like Spring Data JPA to accelerate development.
 They can focus on the application business logic, not basic